AdobeDocs/control-panel.en/help/discover/using/discovering-the-interface.md

 ## Supported languages {#languages}

 The Control Panel user interface is designed to display in the language that matches your browser's configuration.

-In the event that your browser is set to a language that Control Panel does not support, the default language used will be English (United States).
+If your browser is set to a language that is not supported, Control Panel proceeds to the next language in your browser's language list until it locates a supported option.
+If none of the browser's languages are supported by Control Panel, the default language used will be English (United States).

 Below is a list of languages currently supported by Control Panel: